 Prizes have been awarded in this year’s Garden in Bloom competition.

 Any garden visible from a footpath or road was eligible for entry and nominations were made by residents, passers-by and by councillors in their own wards.
-There was just a single category and the competition was judged by councillors on a ward-by-ward basis.
+The competition was judged by councillors on a ward-by-ward basis.

 The Garden in Bloom awards scheme started in 1992 to acknowledge the important contribution private gardens make to the appearance of neighbourhoods.